mavendataguy/mavendataguy/README.md

 ### I am a certified Databricks Data Engineer Associate [passed in Oct-2022]

 - 🌱 I’m constantly learning everyday  😀
-- 👯 I’m working on Data Analysis/Integrations projects using Python/PySpark, SQL, Azure,Databricks, Azure DataLake
+- 👯 I’m working on Data Analysis/Integrations projects using Python/PySpark, SQL, Azure DevOps, Databricks, Azure DataLake
 - 👯 I’m looking forward to work on ML Model development & Deployment using Databricks,Python & Azure
 - 🥅 2021 Goals: Take my Predictive Analysis skills to next Level using Python/PySpark & Azure
-- ⚡ Fun fact: I love to swim for hours and hours on week ends
+- ⚡ Fun fact: I love to swim for hours and hours on week-ends
 - 🤔 I’m looking for help on Azure Functions at a Scale ...
 - 💬 Ask me about Financial Sector Technology challenges ...